SD135642/directory-search/README.md

 # Directory-search

-This project, that consists of pfind.c and spfind.c is designed to search for files in a directory hierarchy based on specified permissions.
+This project, that consists of pfind.c and spfind.c, is designed to search for files in a directory hierarchy based on specified permissions.

 ### Overview